tomstokes/wgpucube/README.md

 The workaround used in this project adds a `request_redraw` boolean flag to the Application structure that is set to `true` after each `WindowEvent::RedrawRequested` event is handled.
 Then the `about_to_wait` handler checks this flag and calls `window.request_redraw()` if it is set.
 Calling `window.request_redraw()` from `about_to_wait()` appears to work.

 Winit tracking issue: https://github.com/rust-windowing/winit/issues/3406

+### Android

+#### Compiling as a library for Android
+The current method of bundling for Android requires building as a library, not a binary.
+A separate lib.rs entrypoint exists to service the Android build.
+The [android_logger](https://crates.io/crates/android_logger) is used in the lib.rs entrypoint to set up Android logging facilities.